 Column (2) in Table 5 shows that the intervention resulted in a 9 percentage point increase in the ownership of functioning toilets.
-This is, abstracting from a negligible approximation difference, identical to the impact on toilet ownership indicating that, in line with clients' own reports, few of the sanitation loans were used to rehabilitate existing toilets.22
+Abstracting from a negligible approximation difference, this is identical to the impact on toilet ownership indicating that, in line with clients' own reports, few of the sanitation loans were used to rehabilitate existing toilets.28

-Next, we consider the impacts of the intervention on the quality of toilets owned by households.
-We use detailed measures of quality, which were designed based on consultations with sanitation experts in India and beyond.
-They include information on household reports and surveyor observations on, among other dimensions, types of materials used to construct the underground chamber, ease of access, cross-ventilation, availability of a lockable door and availability of light.
+We then consider the impacts of the intervention on the quality of toilets owned by households.
+Our measures of quality, designed based on consultations with local and international sanitation experts, are especially detailed and include information on household reports and surveyor observations on, among other dimensions, types of materials used to construct the underground chamber, ease of access, cross-ventilation, availability of a lockable door and availability of light.

 We combine the recorded responses and observations into summary measures for underground and overground quality using polychoric principal components analysis.
-The analysis yields one component for underground quality and two for overground quality.23 A detailed description of the approach, along with the loadings in the polychoric principal components analysis, is provided in Appendix D.
+The analysis yields one component for underground quality and two for overground quality.29 A detailed description of the approach, along with the loadings in the polychoric principal components analysis, is provided in Appendix D.